runfinch/finch/docs/config_to_support_additional_workspace_directories.md

 mountPoint: /Volumes/mydir
 writable: true
 sshfs:
     cache: true
     followSymlinks: false
     sftpDriver: ""
 9p:
     securityModel: none
     protocolVersion: 9p2000.L
     msize: 128KiB
     cache: mmap
 networks:
 - lima: finch-shared
 ```

 Different to cpu and memory, the “mounts” field in override.yaml will be appended to the default mounts instead of replacing it.
 So we don’t have to add the default home directory to the override.yaml file.
-Reference (https://github.com/lima-vm/lima/blob/master/pkg/limayaml/defaults.go#L410)
+[Reference](https://github.com/lima-vm/lima/blob/master/pkg/limayaml/defaults.go#L410)

-### Error handling consideration
+## Error handling consideration

 There are lots of error cases if users directly pass random locations to Lima.
-For example, when users try to set “/” as in additional workspace directories.
+For example, when users try to set “/” as in additional directories.

-*Option 1 Directly pass the Lima and return whatever error Lima returns.
+Option 1 Directly pass the Lima and return whatever error Lima returns.
 Contribute to Lima to enhance error handling if needed.
-(Recommended)*
+(Recommended)

 Pros: